garysweaver/classmeta/README.md

     MyModel.meta

-This generates a new class named "MyModel<some unique random string>" sending that class and options hash `attrs: [:name, :status], special_column: 'my_column'` to the transform function of transformer associated with the :default key in Classmeta::Options if there is one, otherwise it will just generate a new model class with the same behavior as the old one and not transform it:
+This generates a new class named "MyModel<some unique random string>" sending that class and options hash `attrs: [:name, :status], another_key: 'another_value'` to the transform function of transformer associated with the :default key in Classmeta::Options if there is one, otherwise it will just generate a new model class with the same behavior as the old one and not transform it:

-    MyModel.meta(attrs: [:name, :status], special_column: 'my_column')
+    MyModel.meta(attrs: [:name, :status], another_key: 'another_value')

-This generates a new class named "MyModel<some unique random string>" sending that class and options hash `attrs: [:name, :status], special_column: 'my_column'` to the transform function of transformer associated with the :awesome key in Classmeta::Options:
+This generates a new class named "MyModel<some unique random string>" sending that class and options hash `attrs: [:name, :status], another_key: 'another_value'` to the transform function of transformer associated with the :awesome key in Classmeta::Options:

-    MyModel.meta(:awesome, attrs: [:name, :status], special_column: 'my_column')
+    MyModel.meta(:awesome, attrs: [:name, :status], another_key: 'another_value')

-This generates a new class named "MyModel<some unique random string>" sending that class and options hash `attrs: [:name, :status], special_column: 'my_column', somethin_else: {a: 1, b: {c: 1, d: 2}}` to the transform function of transformers associated with the :awesome and :bitchin keys in Classmeta::Options:
+This generates a new class named "MyModel<some unique random string>" sending that class and options hash `attrs: [:name, :status], another_key: 'another_value', this_is_cool: {a: 1, b: {c: 1, d: 2}}` to the transform function of transformers associated with the :awesome and :bitchin keys in Classmeta::Options:

-    MyModel.meta(:awesome, :bitchin, attrs: [:name, :status], special_column: 'my_column', somethin_else: {a: 1, b: {c: 1, d: 2}})
+    MyModel.meta(:awesome, :bitchin, attrs: [:name, :status], another_key: 'another_value', this_is_cool: {a: 1, b: {c: 1, d: 2}})

 ### Named metas